How to Decorate a Mantel {3 Ways}

 - Get varying heights of candles – if you keep them all exactly the same, the display won’t have any dimension!

-Here’s a few gorgeous candle holder options that would be great for this.
+Here’s a few gorgeous candle holders that would be great for this.

 This is how my mantel typically looks on a day-to-day basis (and how I plan to leave it now!).
 Nothing super fancy or complicated, just a few pretty pieces on either side of the television.
 I really like that this side allows the shiplap and the art on our television to shine.
 I also like that it gives some room for your eyes to rest.
 We’ve got a lot going on in the rest of our living room (especially when it comes to plants), so keeping it simple over here is great.

-When I’m taking this simple approach to styling, I generally leave the area underneath the television empty, then I gather 2-3 things on either side of the TV.
-If we didn’t have a TV here, I’d probably have a large mirror or piece of artwork.
+When I’m taking this simple approach to styling, I generally leave the area underneath the television empty.
+Then, I gather 2-3 things on either side of the TV.
+If we didn’t have a TV here, I’d probably have a large mirror or a large piece of art.
 So, I think my general approach would be the same either way!

 Here are some tips for the this method of styling: